derek73/python-nameparser/README.rst

     'Juan de la Vega'

-3 different comma placement variations are supported:

-* Title Firstname "Nickname" Middle Middle Lastname Suffix
-* Lastname [Suffix], Title Firstname (Nickname) Middle Middle[,] Suffix [, Suffix]
-* Title Firstname M Lastname [Suffix], Suffix [Suffix] [, Suffix]

-The parser does not make any attempt to clean the input.
+The parser does not attempt to correct mistakes in the input.
 It mostly just splits on white space and puts things in buckets based on their position in the string.
 This also means the difference between 'title' and 'suffix' is positional, not semantic.
 "Dr" is a title when it comes before the name and a suffix when it comes after. ("Pre-nominal"